 Note: Do not worry, the water will clear soon enough.
 In a community tank, corals and other filter feeders will eat the particles that make the water cloudy.

 Spawning often occurs in synchrony with lunar or tidal cycles, generally occurring at night and within one or two nights of either a full or new moon.
 In nature, spawning occurs throughout the year in low latitudes and only during the warmer months in higher latitudes.

 The developmental period is comparatively short and hatching occurs after the larvae reach the planktonic phase, approximately 12 – 24 hours after fertilization.
 After that, the larvae come out as free-swimming veligers.
 This stage lasts approximately 3 – 5 days and the veligers then settle onto the reef substrate and begin grazing on fine filamentous algae and microorganisms.
-In the ocean, the settlement may be delayed for about 10 days when appropriate substrate is unavailable with the potential to drift outside the park boundaries.
+In the ocean, the settlement may be delayed for about 10 days when the appropriate substrate is unavailable with the potential to drift outside the park boundaries.